Vanvitelli-Robotics/uclv_tactile_sensor/README.md

 ## Run the ROS drivers

-You can run the driver for read the raw voltages using the launch file:
+You can run the driver to read the raw voltages using the launch file:
 ```bash
 ros2 launch uclv_tactile_driver tactile_serial.py
 ```

-You can run the driver for read the debiased voltages using the launch file:
+You can run the driver to read the debiased voltages using the launch file:
 ```bash
 ros2 launch uclv_tactile_driver tactile_serial_debiased.py
 ```